Since 2009, when I ran my first Facebook ad, I have been an advocate for Facebook’s ad platform.

 Once the person opts-in to your email list to claim the offer, the customer has to call your office to set up the appointment.

 Now as they surf the web, they see your banner ad telling them to call the office to claim a 30-minute massage with the Massage Therapist.

 With retargeting you can have specific offers triggered from specific pages on your website.

 Combine Facebook’s advertising platform that lets you hyper-target your prospects and clients with Retargeting Technology that allows your offer to follow your clients around the web and then add email autoresponders to your marketing mix.

 With email autoresponders as clients and prospects optin into your list, you can send automatic email reminders about the offer.
 These emails can be based on a specific day of the week, a specific time during the week, or based off of when the client opts-in to your list.
 The possibilities for engaging with clients this way are again endless.

 Once these systems are set up and integrated together, they run automatically and just have to be managed, but they give your company an automated online direct marketing advertising system.

 And if this isn’t incredible enough, it still gets even better.

-One other really cool feature that Facebook now offers is a custom audience that is based off of your customers.
-Within Facebook’s advertising platform, you upload your customers list to Facebook and then based off Facebook’s data, they will create for you what is known as a look-a-like audience that you can then target ads towards.
+One other really cool feature that Facebook now offers is a custom audience that is based on your customers.
+Within Facebook’s advertising platform, you upload your customer’s list to Facebook and then based off Facebook’s data, they will create for you what is known as a look-a-like audience that you can then target ads towards.
 WOW!